3,200,000 Books Are In Print in the U.S. 2000

 The BookScan 1200 was the first automatic, page-turning scanner for the conversion of bound volumes to digital files.
 The manufacturers claimed that it could scan volumes at up to 1200 pages per hour.
 The motto of the company was "Moving knowledge from Books to Bytes."

-The Privacy Rule of the Health Insurance Portability and Accountability Act (HIPAA) went into effect.
+On April 14, 2003 the Privacy Rule of the Health Insurance Portability and Accountability Act (HIPAA) went into effect.

 "The Health Insurance Portability and Accountability Act (HIPAA) was enacted by the U.S. Congress in 1996.
 According to the Centers for Medicare and Medicaid Services (CMS) website, Title I of HIPAA protects health insurance coverage for workers and their families when they change or lose their jobs.
 Title II of HIPAA, known as the Administrative Simplification (AS) provisions, requires the establishment of national standards for electronic health care transactions and national identifiers for providers, health insurance plans, and employers.
 It helps people keep their information private.